cs1302uga/cs1302-ce12/README.md

 1. Commit the changes to your local copy of the exercise repository.
    Be sure to include a good log message.

-1. Generate the API documentation website for all of the code in the `cs1302` package into the `doc` directory.
-Host the documentation on Nike using `cs1302-ce12-doc` as the name for your symbolic link.
-What is the URL to your hosted website?

 **CHECKPOINT**